SanyuktaNair/Predictive-Modeling-for-Lung-Cancer-/README.md

   - Applied **clustering techniques** to group patients with similar health profiles, revealing distinct high-risk cohorts.

 - **Data Visualization & Feature Analysis:**
-  - Created detailed plots using **Seaborn** to visualize correlations between features such as age, smoking habits, fatigue, and chronic diseases.
+  - Created detailed plots to visualize correlations between features such as age, smoking habits, fatigue, and chronic diseases.
   - Used feature importance scores to rank the most influential predictors of lung cancer risk.

 ### Impact